Isles of Scilly

 * * * Please note that a car is not needed on Scilly * * *

-Flights from Lands End to St Marys take about 15 minutes, from Newquay about 35 minutes and from Exeter about 50 minutes.
+Flights from Lands End to St Marys take about 15 minutes, from Newquay about 35 minutes and from Exeter about 60 minutes.
+Note that Skybus does not operate flights to Exeter during the winter months and also reduces its service to Newquay.
+Land's End is the main airport servicing Scilly in winter.
 Two types of aircraft are operated by the Isles of Scilly Skybus.
 One is the de Havilland (Canada) DHC-6 Twin Otter seating up to 19 passengers and the other is the Britten-Norman Islander seating between 6 and 8 passengers.

 While Newquay and Exeter are both international airports and have full international security procedures, Lands End is a much more relaxed and relatively informal airport, servicing only the Isles of Scilly.
 Nevertheless, passengers should still ensure that they are carrying an acceptable photo ID to complete the check-in procedure at all three airports.